Deshi people: History

 The Deshi (literal meaning: local or original) community identifies themselves as the original ethnic inhabitant of this land similar to the other tribal communities.
-They belonged to a range of indigenous communities, such as Koch, Rabha, Mech, Garo, Nath, Yogi.
+They belonged to a range of indigenous communities, such as Koch, Rabha, Mech, Garo, Nath, Yogi etc.

 Deshi community is one of the old ethnic groups of Assam.
 It has the recorded history dates back to 13th century, some quarter century prior to the arrival of Chaolung Sukaphaa, the founder of Ahom dynasty.
 Ali Mech is said to be the first person of the community and he led the native force during Bakhtiyar Khalji's Tibet campaign in 1205.
 Deshi Muslims are the descendants of Ali Mech.

 The group once known as Koch Muslim.
 They are homogeneous with the Koch Rajbongshi people and are bi-linguistic speaking both Assamese language and Kamatapuri language.